Skip to content

 You have the following rights regarding the health information we maintain about you:

-• Right to Request Restrictions: You have the right to request restrictions on how we use and disclose your health information for treatment, payment or health care operations.
+• Right to Request Restrictions: You have the right to request restrictions on how we use and disclose your health information for treatment, payment, or health care operations.
 In most circumstances, we are not required to agree to your request.
-If we do agree, we will comply with your request unless the information is needed to provide you emergency treatment.
-To request restrictions, you must make your request in writing and submit it to the clinic where you are obtaining your care.
-We are required to agree to a request that we restrict a disclosure made to a health plan for payment or health care operations purposes that is not otherwise required by law, if you, or some other than the health plan on your behalf, paid for the service or item in question out-of-pocket in full.
+If we agree to a restriction, we will comply with your request unless the information is needed to provide you emergency treatment.
+To request restrictions, you must make your request in writing and submit it to the clinic where you receive care.
+We are required to agree to a request that we restrict a disclosure made to a health plan for payment or health care operations purposes if the information applies solely to a healthcare item or service for which we have been paid out of pocket in full and such disclosure is not otherwise required by law.

 • Right to a Paper Copy of This Notice: You have the right to a paper copy of this Notice at any time, even if you previously agreed to receive this Notice electronically.
-To obtain a paper copy of this Notice, please contact the clinic where you are obtaining your care.
+To obtain a paper copy of this Notice, please contact the RMCC clinic where you receive your care.
 You may also obtain a paper copy of this Notice at our website, www.rockymountaincancercenters.com.

 Changes to this Notice

 We reserve the right to change the terms of this Notice at any time.
 We reserve the right to make the new Notice provisions effective for all health information we currently maintain, as well as any health information we receive in the future.
 If we make material or important changes to our privacy practices, we will promptly revise our Notice.
-We will post a copy of the current Notice in the lobby of each clinic.
+We will post a copy of the current Notice in the lobby/reception

-Each version of the notice will have an eff ective date listed on the first page.
-Updates to this Notice are also available at our website, www.rockymountaincancercenters.com.
+area of each clinic.
+Each version of the Notice will have an effective date listed on the first page.
+Updates to this Notice are also available on our website, www.rockymountaincancercenters.com.

 Complaints